 An examination of the DRBG mechanisms in this Recommendation reveals a common feature: each obtains entropy input, produces a seed and applies an algorithm to produce a potentially large number of pseudo-random bits.
-The most important feature of the interaction between the entropy input and the DRBG mechanism is that if an adversary does not know the entropy input, then he can't tell the difference between the pseudo-random bits.
+The most important feature of the interaction between the entropy input and the DRBG mechanism is that if an adversary does not know the entropy input, then he can't tell the difference between the pseudorandom bits and a stream of truly random bits, let alone predict any of the pseudorandom bits.
 On the other hand, if he knows (or can guess) the entropy input, then he will be able to predict or reproduce the pseudorandom bits.
 Thus, the security of the DRBG output is directly related to the adversary's inability to guess the entropy input and the seed.

-C.1 What is Entropy ?
+C.1 What is Entropy?